Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

+Therefore, feature unlearning generalizes the classical rate-distortion viewpoint by allowing the unwanted information to be a designated feature, source, or attribute \(Z\), rather than the entire source variable \(X\).
+The feature \(Z\) may be explicitly present in \(X\), or may be provided as an auxiliary variable correlated with \(X\).
+Marginal data unlearning further generalizes this viewpoint by constructing the auditing pair \((X_{\mathrm{margin}},Z)\), where \(Z\) labels whether the input is drawn from the retain-only distribution or the retain-plus-unlearn mixture, and then compressing away the information about this constructed source label.

+\paragraph{Admissibility (no artificial information creation).} Requiring \(S=f(X,Z)\) in feature unlearning or \(S=f(X)\) in marginal data unlearning ensures

+respectively.
+Thus, the released outcome is a measurable transformation of the available information and does not create information ex nihilo.
+See Appendix~\ref{a:admissibility} for a detailed explanation.

 This section establishes theoretical guarantees for both \emph{feature unlearning} and \emph{marginal unlearning} as defined in Definitions~\ref{d:optimal_feature_unlearning} and~\ref{d:optimal_marginal_unlearning}.
 For clarity, we carry out all proofs in the canonical setting where the outcome space is the same as the input data space, i.e., \(\mathcal S=\mathcal X\) and \(S=\hat X\).
-But we note that the setting suffices to also provide theoretical guarantees for the generic setting via the data-processing inequality.
-See details in Remark~\ref{rema:suffices_generic} below.
+This data-space setting also yields leakage guarantees for generic outcome spaces via the data-processing inequality.
+See Remark~\ref{rema:suffices_generic}.

-For \emph{feature unlearning}, we show that driving the mutual information $I(\hat X;Z)$ small forces each conditional law $\mathbb{P}(\hat X\mid Z=z)$ to concentrate around the mixture $\mathbb{P}(\hat X)$ in standard statistical distances (KL, TV), thereby suppressing $Z$–signal in the released output.
-For \emph{marginal unlearning}, we obtain a probabilistic, \emph{auditable} guarantee by penalizing $I(\hat X_{\mathrm{margin}};Z)$, where $Z$ indicates training inclusion.
-Finally, we leverage optimal transport to derive analytic solution for both unlearning with particular cost functions.
+For \emph{feature unlearning}, we show that driving the mutual information $I(\hat X;Z)$ small forces conditional law $\mathbb{P}(\hat X\mid Z=z)$ to concentrate around the mixture $\mathbb{P}(\hat X)$ in standard statistical distances (KL, TV), thereby suppressing $Z$–signal in the released output.
+For \emph{marginal unlearning}, we obtain a probabilistic, \emph{auditable} guarantee by penalizing $I(\hat X_{\mathrm{margin}};Z)$, where \(Z\) denotes the latent source label distinguishing the retain-only distribution from the retain-plus-unlearn mixture.
+Finally, for feature unlearning in the data-space setting, we use optimal transport to derive an analytic lifted solution for particular utility criteria.